mantacode/lpoppublish/README.md

     -V, --version            output the version number
-    -q, --queues <string>    the queues to read from -c, --channels <string>  the channels to write to
+    -q, --queues <string>    the queues to read from -c, --channels <string>  the channels to write to -i, --interval <number>  the number of miliseconds to wait before polling -r, --requests <number>  the number of requests to make each interval
 ```

-Here is an example of listening on 3 lists and publishing to 3 channels
+Here is an example of listening on 3 lists and publishing to 3 channels with a sleep of 100 miliseconds and we poll twice during each interval.

-    > lpoppublish -q a,b,c -c a,b,c
+    > lpoppublish -q a,b,c -c a,b,c -i 100 -r 2

 # Running Tests